rjmk/testing/README.md

 ```

 ##Step 2: Set up the sample test
-Create a new file called tests.js (if you call it something different you have to change the reference to it on line 12 of the boilerplate).
+Create a new file called `tests.js` (if you call it something different you will have to change the reference to it on line 12 of the boilerplate).

-Inside test.js copy and paste the following code:
+Inside `test.js` copy and paste the following code:

 ```javascript
 test("this bit should describe, to a human, what the test is for", function() {